Please ensure Javascript is enabled for purposes of website accessibility

 High minimum investment

 To be fair, a $3,000 minimum investment isn't high from a historical perspective.
 Though it is on the higher end of the spectrum in the current age of zero-minimums.
-Obviously, this isn't an obstacle if you have $3,000 or more you're ready to invest, but Vanguard's price of admission is one of the highest among our top robo-advisors.
+This isn't an obstacle if you have $3,000 or more you're ready to invest, but Vanguard's price of admission is one of the highest among our top robo-advisors.

 • Vanguard Total Stock Market ETF